Though horses have been an indispensable resource for most civilized societies, none of these cultures can compare to the Ancient Greek horse breeds.

 3. Peneia Pony

 The Peloponnese in southern Greece is the birthplace of a unique and endangered pony breed known as the Peneia pony.
-The “Peninsula pony,” also called the Pinia, Panela, Pinela, or the Elis is referred to as the “Peneia” in its English translation.
+The “Peninsula pony,” also called the Pinia, Panela, Pinela, or the Elis, is called the “Peneia” in its English translation.

 As of 2002, there were only 231 mares and 69 stallions, as indicated by the Greek Ministry of Agriculture figures.
 Peneia ponies are versatile for drafting, sports, exhibitions, packs, and breeding.